Top 10 Questions for Continuing Students (Fall)

 2. When will I get my refund?
 How do I receive this money?

-A. Per Federal regulations, a student’s financial aid cannot be paid to the Bursar’s Office any sooner than ten days before the first day of classes.
+A. A student’s financial aid cannot be paid to the Bursar’s Office any sooner than ten days before the first day of classes.
 After the money is transferred to the Bursar, any excess financial aid will then be refunded to the student or parent.
-This refund may be sent as a paper check in the mail, which will only be sent out once per week, or a direct deposit to the desired bank account.
-To use the direct deposit option, the student needs to set this up on their myPurdue account by clicking the “Manage My Account” link under the Financial tab.
-If the parent is using a Parent PLUS Loan, the parent would have indicated on the application where he/she wants the refund sent.
+Check refunds issued through postal mail are sent once per week, or direct deposit refunds can be issued Monday-Friday to the desired bank account.
+The default refund option is a mailed check, but students can set direct deposit up on their myPurdue account by clicking the “Manage My Account” link under the Financial tab.
+On the Parent PLUS Loan application, the applicant selects if the student or parent should receive the refund of excess funds.
 If the refund was chosen to be sent to the parent, a paper check is sent to the home address; if the refund was chosen to be sent to the student, the refund will be sent by direct deposit if the student has registered for it.
 Refer to www.purdue.edu/dfa/refunds.php for more information.

 3. Why isn't my aid crediting my bill?

-A. Any change in your financial aid will be determined based on the timeframe when your class has been dropped and how many credit hours you remain enrolled in.
+A. Any change in your financial aid will be determined based on the time frame when your class has been dropped and how many credit hours you remain enrolled.
 Any time your enrollment changes, we will have to reevaluate your financial aid which could result in a bill.
-For a more detailed explanation and timeframe, please visit http://www.purdue.edu/dfa/policies/add_drop_classes.php.
+For a more detailed explanation and time frame, please visit www.purdue.edu/dfa/policies/add_drop_classes.php.
 We also recommend that you speak to a financial aid counselor before you decide to drop a class so that they can further detail how your aid may be adjusted.

 10. What is Initial Course Participation (ICP)?